ElliLawliet/sound-design-final-project/README.md

 # AI Random Song Generator

-By Elli, Mina, 俞翔, 珮菱, Vincent ...
+By Elli, Mina, 俞翔, 珮菱, Vincent ... but in this one elli is responsible for all the broken code

 This website creates a random song with a unique melody, chord progression, bassline and drumline using our privileged music generation algorithms.
 You can pick your parameters to influence the sound of the song.